Table of Contents

 - Audiophile Review

 In the early 1980s I had the pleasure of listening to Mark Levinson’s famous HQD system.
 This system was an active three-way system with loudspeaker components from Hartley, Quad and Decca.
 For each channel, two Quad ESL 57s, arranged one above the other in a stand, were used, which reproduced frequencies from 100Hz to 7kHz.
-The frequencies above 7kHz were transmitted by a Decca ribbon tweeter modified by ML and placed between the Quads.
+The frequencies above 7kHz were transmitted by a Decca ribbon tweeter modified by ML (without horn) and placed between the Quads.
 Two 24″ Hartley subwoofer systems were responsible for the low frequencies.
 Other components of the system included the ML LNC-2 active mono crossovers and the ML-2 Class A power amplifiers.

 This listening experience left a lasting impression on me, especially since I was already the owner of Stacked Quads at that time.
 When I started building the subwoofer in 2008, it was clear to me that I wanted to build my own implementation of the HQD system.
 The result is an RQM system with the following components: